mlflow/mlflow/docs/source/quickstart.rst

         # update this to your tracking server's URI
         mlflow_set_tracking_uri("databricks")
         # Note: on Databricks, the experiment name passed to mlflow_set_experiment must be a
-        # valid path in the workspace
+        # valid path in the workspace.
+See https://docs.databricks.com/user-guide/workspace.html
+        # for more info.
         mlflow_set_experiment("/my-experiment")